 In addition to completing this yearly training and taking action on any action items provided to you in the Security Awareness Training checklist, there are additional security practices as an employee of UW-Madison.

+To determine whether or not these situations are potentially data breaches, you’ll want to find out if any sensitive data has potentially been exposed to an unintended audience.
+It is not your job to prove that a security breach has occurred; rather, it is your job to determine if one MAY HAVE occurred.
+If a security breach may have occurred, contact your local IT department or the DoIT Help Desk and they will gather information and send the case to the appropriate area.
 A security breach occurs when sensitive data from the University is exposed to the incorrect person or persons.
 Sometimes, someone is trying to access the data to commit identity theft or fraud, but sometimes an application malfunctions and the data is exposed unintentionally to other users of the application.

 Physical breaches can be for lost, misplaced or stolen devices.
-Also, physical breaches can be for personal or University held data.
-If University held data, the local police department would also be contacting the UW-Madison Office of Cybersecurity about the issue.
+Also, physical breaches can be for personal or University-held data.
+If University-held data, the local police department would also be contacting the UW-Madison Office of Cybersecurity about the issue.

-Logical data breaches involve the potential release of sensitive University held data from devices connected to the network.
+Logical data breaches involve the potential release of sensitive University-held data from devices connected to the network.
 Common examples include:

 Security is a constantly evolving landscape.
 As hackers are becoming more sophisticated in their attempts, being aware of the latest trends and requirements is necessary.
 To stay up to date, subscribe to these publications.
 If you have any questions or concerns about security, don’t hesitate to contact the Office of Cybersecurity at firstname.lastname@example.org.